 How does contents insurance for renters and tenants work?

-Buildings insurance should cover the structure of the property you rent and any fixture and fittings.
-Things like the fitted bathroom or kitchen and should be covered by the landlord as they own it.
+Buildings insurance should cover the structure of the property you rent and any fixtures and fittings.
+Things like the fitted bathroom or kitchen should be covered by the landlord as they own it.

-Your landlord will also be responsible for insuring any white goods or furnishing that belong to them.
+Your landlord will also be responsible for insuring any white goods or furnishings that belong to them.
 For example, carpeting or a fridge that was there when you moved in.

 Contents insurance protects your belongings in your home should the worst happen.
 Your items will be protected in case they are damaged or lost due to things like: